Neon sign that says "The Compassionate Pause" with pink and green colors.

 In This Free Webinar, You'll Discover:

-The exact words to say no without feeling guilty or apologising
+✓ The exact words to say no without guilt, over-explaining, or damaging relationships (with word-for-word scripts you can use tomorrow)

-Watch me guide someone through a real-time example of the Compassionate Pause Framework so you can see exactly how it works when guilt and fear show up.
+✓ LIVE demonstration: Watch me guide someone through the framework in real-time so you see exactly how it works when fear shows up

 (Only available to those who attend live)